SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/miscellaneous/Creating_a_list_view.md

 - **SessionVariablePrefix=\[prefix\]**: When you specify this option, a unique prefix is assigned to the session variable names.
 This option allows you to avoid having multiple *ListView* components using the exact same session variables.

 - **StartTime=** and **EndTime=**: Available from DataMiner 9.6.5 onwards.
 If the list view is configured to list bookings, you can use these shape data to specify a time range, using an invariant format, for example: MM/DD/YYYY HH:MM:SS.
+These DateTime values will always be interpret as **UTC DateTime values**.
 If these shape data are not specified, the following values are used by default:

   - StartTime = NOW - 1 day
   - EndTime = NOW + 1 day